Trump's tweets against judges worry legal community

 Josh Blackman, a law professor at Southern Texas College of Law in Houston, called the comments a "rant" that's par for the course for Trump.

 "He lost certain primaries because they were rigged," Blackman wrote of Trump.
 "He lost the popular vote because of illegal votes.
-Etc. Everything that goes against him must be because of some factors endogenous to the rules."
+Etc. Everything that goes against him must be because of some factors exogenous to the rules."